onap/dmaap-datarouter/docs/data-router/data-router.rst

 http[s]://{serverBaseURL}/{resourcePath}

-* The serverBaseURL points to DMaaP Data Router host/port that will service the request.
+* The serverBaseURL points to DMaaP Data Router host:port that will service the request.
-* The resourcePath specifies the specific service that the client is attempting to reach.
+* The resourcePath specifies the service that the client is attempting to reach.

 HTTP Header